nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 Flot 0.8 switched from %h to the standard %H hours specifier.
-The %h specifier is still available, for backwards-compatibility, but is deprecated and scheduled to be removed permanently with the release of version 1.0.
+The %h specifier is still available, for backwards-compatibility, but is deprecated and scheduled to to removed permanently with the release of version 1.0.

 You can customize the month names with the "monthNames" option.
 For instance, for Danish you might specify: